 Executive Assistant Chief of Police.

 1912: Shortly after SDPD's first Matron, Rose Longacre, was hired the rank was split between "Inside and Outside Matrons."
 Inside Matrons did police work commonly associated with the title.
-Matrons had duties more commonly associated with a Detective.
-1912: Ida L. Griffin was hired as a Police Matron.
-In error history records her as SDPD's first female employee.
+Outside Matrons had duties more commonly associated with a Detective.
 1914: Scandle erupted after an Outside Matron entered a bar and made an arrest.
 At the time it was illegal for a woman to be in a bar.
 The ensuing outrage almost cost Chief Keno Wilson his job.

-1919: With a new Chief at the helm the handful of SDPD's Policewomen were summarily dismissed.
+1919: With a new Chief at the helm, the handful of SDPD's Policewomen and Outside Matrons were summarily fired.

 Chief Edward "Ned" Bushyhead and most of the